 “Intangible” showcases an all-female lineup of some of the top fiber artists from around the United States, including yarn-bomb extraordinaire London Kaye (Los Angeles, CA), Fiber Artist Niki Dionne (Dallas, TX), Muralist and Illustrator Alli Koch (Dallas, TX), Fiber Artist Jackie Lawrence (Denton, TX), Installation Fiber Artist and Yarn Bomber Hannah Busekrus (Austin, TX), Crochet Designer Twinkie Chan (San Francisco, CA), Textile Designer Molly Sydnor (Dallas, TX), Dallas Yarn Bomber Co-Founder Sally Ackerman (Dallas, TX), Knit Artist Joanna Lin (Dallas, TX) and Embroidery Artist Kara Herman (Denton, TX).
 Each artist has been given a dedicated space to create their own whimsical world completely made from fiber and are the first cohort for CYC AIR (Craft Yarn Council Artist-In-Residence program).

-Since each of the artists are using large quantities of yarn for their installs, we wanted to do a special series of Happy Place blog posts to dive into how each of them are storing their yarn and organizing it.
+Since each of the artists used large quantities of yarn for their installs, we wanted to do a special series of Happy Place blog posts to dive into how each of them stored and organized their yarn.
 Read on for our CYC AIR Happy Place with Hannah Busekrus of Hanasaurusrex and /h//s/r/ textiles!
 Hannah is a fiber artist, yarn bomber, illustrator and all around awesome person who was part of our Humans That Yarn campaign!

-How many skeins of yarn are you receiving for your Sweet Tooth Hotel installation?
+How many skeins of yarn did you receive for your Sweet Tooth Hotel installation?

-What brand and fiber content are you using in your installation?
+What brand and fiber content did you use in your installation?

-What colors are you using for your installation?
+What colors did you use for your installation?

-I am using 27 colors in my installation.
-I'm using really bright and fun colors and all but three of them are Red Heart Super Saver.
+I used 27 colors in my installation.
+I used really bright and fun colors and all but three of them were Red Heart Super Saver.

-What system do you use to organize your CYC AIR yarn for Sweet Tooth Hotel?
+What system did you use to organize your CYC AIR yarn for Sweet Tooth Hotel?

 I started out stacking all that had arrived (3 shipments of around 200 skeins each) against the wall, by color, in my dining room.
-I made a "frame" out of all the Poly-fil boxes also living in that space (24 ten lb. boxes) and then fill the space inside with all the yarn.
+I made a "frame" out of all the Poly-fil boxes also living in that space (24 ten lb. boxes) and then filled the space inside with all the yarn.
 It was kinda awesome... but also kind of structurally unsound, haha!
 About half of it came tumbling down a day or so later.
 I didn't have time to reorganize it all pretty, so all the fallen skeins just got thrown up on top of the ones still stacked.
-It's still a wall-o-yarn, err well, half a wall-o-yarn now.

-What furniture or storage systems do you use to organize the yarn you received?
+What furniture or storage systems did you use to organize the yarn you received?